Best gout homeopathic doctor, clinic, treatment, remedies in Sunnyvale

 Men are more likely to develop gout than women because their uric acid levels rise during puberty and remain higher than women through adulthood.

-During the menopause, women experience a similar, albeit smaller, the rise in their uric acid levels.
+During menopause, women experience a similar, albeit smaller, the rise in their uric acid levels.
 This explains why symptoms usually start later in women than in men.

 Foods naturally high in purines include: